epatyukova/LLM-DFT-input-generation/ML_models_for_properties/Kspacing/README.md

 All these models have approximately the same performance.
 And we would like to have something better.

-Some trained models can be found in the goldilocks folder on sharepoint
+Best trained models can be found in the goldilocks folder on sharepoint